google-marketing-solutions/vigenair/README.md

   * `frontend` + `backend`: We now render non-blurred vertical and square formats by dynamically framing the most prominent part of the video.
 Read more [here](#3-object-tracking-and-smart-framing).
   * `frontend` + `backend`: You can now reorder segments by dragging & dropping them during the variants preview.
 Read more [here](#42-user-controls-for-video-rendering).
   * `frontend` + `backend`: The UI now supports upload and processing of all video MIME types [supported by Gemini](https://cloud.google.com/vertex-ai/generative-ai/docs/multimodal/video-understanding#video_requirements).
-  * `frontend`: You can now both focus on OR exclude (via a new checkbox) certain topics or elements of the input video during variants generation.
   * `backend`: The Demand Gen text assets generation prompt has been adjusted to better adhere to the ["Punctuation & Symbols" policy](https://support.google.com/adspolicy/answer/14847994).
 * [June 2024]
   * `frontend`: Enhanced file upload process to support >20MB files and up to browser-specific limits (~2-4GB).
-  * `frontend`: Improved variants generation prompt and enhanced its adherence to user instructions.
-  * `backend`: Improved Demand Gen text assets generation prompt.
+  * `frontend` + `backend`: Improved variants generation and Demand Gen text assets generation prompt.
 * [May 2024]: Launch! 🚀

 ## Overview